dneprokos/python-live-coding/README.md

         reverse_string(123)
 ```

 4. Run the tests.
-See Running tests section above
+See "Running tests" section above